Thomas Webb (artist, born 1991)

-Thomas Webb (born Thomas Webb; 11 December 1991) is a contemporary artist, hacker, video game developer, TEDx speaker and magician.
+Thomas Webb (born 11 December 1991) is a British contemporary artist, hacker, video game developer, TEDx speaker and magician.
 The theme of his work explores how society interacts with technology and the effect of social media and AI on mental health.
 His artwork is programmed into electronic installations using real-time data sources, AI and computer algorithms.

 Early life

 Webb grew up in Ashford, Kent, United Kingdom.
 As a child, he attended Friars School which later became Ashford School.
-He enjoyed playing video games and has said that he had an early interest in magic.
 At age 11, Webb started Karate at his local JKA dojo.
 In December 2006 he passed his black belt grading in Walton on Thames aged 15.
 A few weeks later he was selected to represent his country in the JKAE Karate squad.
 He was selected to represent England in the French International Championships which took place early in December 2007 in Le Touquet in France.
 Tom received a gold medal in the U.18's kumite category.
 Webb also competed in Slovenia for the European karate championships where he placed in the final 5 earning him sponsorship from Adidas.
 He then attended St Edmund's School in Canterbury.
 Whilst there he hacked the school's computer network.
 He later attended Norton Knatchbull School in Ashford before attending Highworth Grammar School 6th Form where he was House Captain.
 He founded internet radio station filth.fm, which in 2011 was voted best radio station at the DMA's.
 At 18 Webb was billed as a warm up act alongside Hadouken!, Caspa and Chip and in 2010 he was the warm up act/DJ for Chase and Status.

 Worldwide Webb

-Webb is the founder of the popular metaverse and MMORPG Worldwide Webb, which is built on the Ethereum blockchain.
+Webb is the founder of the metaverse and MMORPG Worldwide Webb, which is built on the Ethereum blockchain.
 The release of the digital world occurred in November 2021, following a primitive version of the game being released in 2020 at the KÖNIG GALERIE in Berlin as a solo show entitled "An Exercise in Hopeless Nostalgia: Worldwide Webb".
 Art & Culture outlet MuserMeku said that "while Thomas Webb's works in the digital König gallery refer to the grievances of our world and society, which are dominated by technology corporations, the game itself shows how it could be if data is not used for profit but for the benefit of the user."
 The exhibited version of the game featured in a collection curated by Hans Ulrich Obrist and was later nominated for a Webby Award, while the full version of the game has risen to be the 6th largest metaverse by land sales as of May 2022.
 According to Venture Capital fund Andreessen Horowitz, secondary sales of land in Worldwide Webb have totalled $42 million.
 Notable owners of Worldwide Webb land include digital artist Pak, who holds the record for the most expensive NFT sale, and musician Mike Shinoda.